knative/docs/docs/eventing/samples/kubernetes-event-source/README.md

 Kubernetes Event Source example shows how to wire kubernetes cluster events for consumption by a function that has been implemented as a Knative Service.
+The code for the following files can be found in the [/kubernetes-event-source/](https://github.com/knative/docs/tree/master/docs/eventing/samples/kubernetes-event-source) directory.

 ## Deployment Steps